Industry Trends

 Frequently Asked Questions (FAQs)

-What are the most effective digital advertising channels for B2B in 2025?
+What are the most effective digital advertising channels for B2B in 2026?

 How can B2B companies measure the ROI of their digital marketing efforts?

 B2B marketers can build a dashboard of relevant metrics, then continually track them and tweak the data gathered accordingly.
 Measuring the ROI of digital marketing efforts includes tracking lead generation rates, sales conversion rates, customer acquisition costs, and customer lifetime value, then using an ROI formula to understand the big picture.
+Integrated marketing technology tools and a single source of data will help build a data-driven culture.

 What are some common mistakes to avoid in B2B digital marketing?

 In B2B digital marketing, new trends and technology are emerging all the time.
 While digital marketers may make occasional missteps or overemphasize one channel or tactic over another, there are some common mistakes to avoid.
-These include neglecting SEO and AEO (answer engine optimization), which need regular attention and consistency for long-term success.
+These include neglecting SEO and AEO, which need regular attention and consistency for long-term success.
 Other common mistakes include overusing tech jargon in content, failing to include customer proof or connect with customers overall, using automation or generative AI poorly or too much, and not integrating channels and platforms, which can lead to wasted resources and duplicated efforts.

 How can B2B brands build trust and credibility online?